 A bowl refers to the shapely, enclosed parts of letterforms.
 They appear in both lowercase (b) and uppercase (B) characters.

 The curved terminal at the top of letters such as 'a', 'c', 'f' and 'r'.
-So named because it looks a bit like a bird's beak.
+So named because they look a bit like a bird's beak.

 Bicameral refers to alphabets that have upper- and lowercase letterforms.
 For example, Roman and Cyrillic alphabets are bicameral.
 Hebrew and Arabic do not have lowercase and uppercase letters, so they are referred to as unicameral.